Wavelet-Harmonic Integration Methods: Timing Information

-So, in the limit of large $N_{g_\chi}$ and $N_{f_S}$, the partial rate matrices can be assembled for every combination of models in less than $N_{g_\chi} N_{f_S} N_\text{DM}$ seconds, even in the case where precision on the order of $10^{-3}$ is needed.
-Once this has been completed, the only remaining step of the calculation is to evaluate the scattering rate itself, by multiplying $K^{(\ell)}$ by a Wigner $G^{(\ell)}$ matrix and taking the trace.
+After the partial rate matrices $K^{(\ell)}$ are calculated for every combination of DM model, $g_\chi$, and $f_s^2$, the only remaining step of the calculation is to evaluate the scattering rate itself, by multiplying $K^{(\ell)}$ by a Wigner $G^{(\ell)}$ matrix and taking the trace, as in \eqref{def:RKG}.